LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-classes/data-layer.rst.txt

 #.
 A private ``id`` field .
 #.
 A static counter variable, ``nextId``.
 #.
-A no-arg constructor that:
+Additional constructor code that:

    a.
 Sets the ``id`` field to the ``nextId`` value.
    b.
 Increments ``nextId``.

-#.
-A call to the default constructor in all other constructors.
 #.
 A getter method for the ``id`` field.

 The result in ``models/Event,java``: